VarunVoleti/Project1_SQL/README.md

 This project focuses on cleaning and analyzing global life expectancy data using MySQL.
 The dataset contains health, economic, and demographic indicators across countries and years, with several real-world data quality issues such as missing values, inconsistencies, and duplicates.

-The goal of this project is twofold:
+The goal of this project is to:

 Prepare a reliable, analysis-ready dataset through structured SQL data cleaning.